| | I did an Internet

 atlas.
 Just wanted to let you know, so you could warn all people from

 making the trek out there as they will be greatly disappointed."
+The fact that the oldest entry (last above) was dated three

 days from Halloween explains the disappointment of not finding something more